When you settle your debt, you agree to pay less than what you owe. Depending on your situation, this may be the right form of debt relief for you.

 It’s important when trying to negotiate a settlement that you have realistic goals.
 You’re not going to get out of debt for nothing – you’ll need to pay something to get your balances discharged.
 How much you end up paying depends on what you want to accomplish and who you’re negotiating with.

-Here are some basic facts that can help you set the right expectations for credit card deb
+Here are some basic facts that can help you set the right expectations for credit card debt settlement:

 - The average debt settlement pays out roughly 48% of the original amount owed.